-Note that in mid-October, both UCPH and DTU have a vacation week, but DTU and the UCPH vacation week may not coincide.
+Note that in mid-October, both UCPH and DTU have a vacation week, but DTU and the UCPH vacation week may not coincide due to the block system at UCPH.
 This is a great time to travel in Europe.
 Check the academic calendar for specific dates each year.